lee212/simpleazure/docs/azure_quickstart_templates.rst

         [u'40.77.103.150']

-Use the same login user name and password from parameters in a SSH client:
+Use the same login user name and password from the parameters defined earlier:

 ::